openlab-at-city-tech/openlab/wp-content/plugins/search-filter/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
-* WARNING - this update includes some major changes to shortcode construction,  do not upgrade until you have read the changelog and how this will affect your setup - updating should be easy.
+* This update includes some major changes to shortcode construction,  do not upgrade until you have read the changelog and how this will affect your setup - updating should be easy.

 == Description ==